airbytehq/airbyte/docs/integrations/sources/salesforce.md

 The Salesforce connector supports reading both Standard Objects and Custom Objects from Salesforce.
 Each object is read as a separate stream.
 See a list of all Salesforce Standard Objects [here](https://developer.salesforce.com/docs/atlas.en-us.object_reference.meta/object_reference/sforce_api_objects_list.htm).

-Airbyte fetches and handles all the possible and available streams dynamically based on:
+Airbyte allows exporting all available Salesforce objects dynamically based on:

 - If the authenticated Salesforce user has the Role and Permissions to read and fetch objects
-- If the stream has the queryable property set to true.
-Airbyte can fetch only queryable streams via the API.
-If you don’t see your object available via Airbyte, and it is queryable, check if it is API-accessible to the Salesforce user you authenticated with.
+- If the salesforce object has the queryable property set to true.
+Airbyte can only fetch objects which are queryable.
+If you don’t see an object available via Airbyte, and it is queryable, check if it is API-accessible to the Salesforce user you authenticated with.

 ### A note on the BULK API vs REST API and their limitations